SFPrueba2025/whatsapp-chatbot-using-flask-and-twilio/README.md

 * A smartphone with WhatsApp installed, with an active phone number
 * A Twilio Account.
 You can create [a free Twilio account now](https://www.twilio.com/try-twilio?promo=7fB3Je).

-Additionally, if you do not want to create your own project but would prefer to use this project, you will need to do the following:
+If you do not want to create your own project but would prefer to use this project, you will need to do the following:

 1. Clone this repo: